Non Sequitur by Wiley Miller for August 25, 2022

 61. Shetland sheepdog

-ellisaana Premium Member over 1 year ago
+ellisaana Premium Member about 2 years ago

 Worse than forgetting phone numbers, can these guys find their way home without using a GPS?